 Also, there is a sidequest in Rabanastre in which you can pair a Viera up with a Hume.
 The Hume tells the party that he wouldn't have imagined a Viera/Hume pairing could work until he saw Balthier and Fran.

 Final Fantasy XIV, like Final Fantasy XI, has five playable races and there are some NPCs that show interest in another person, regardless of their race.
 According to Word of God, there are actual pairings of different races, but they are usually hidden from public view due to different pairings generally being frowned upon in most societies.
-There's also Shiva, an (possibly) Elezen (humanoid elf) woman during Ishgard's history, who had slept with a dragon, who reciprocated.
-It's rumored she laid with him, but whether this is true or just propaganda because she had taken the side of the dragons during the nation's conflict with the dragon race is never clarified.
+There's also Shiva, an Elezen (humanoid elf) woman from Ishgard's ancient history, who had fallen deeply in love with a dragon, who reciprocated.
+It's rumored she laid with him, but whether this is true or just propaganda because she had taken the side of the dragons during the nation's first conflict with the dragon race is never clarified.
 The more alarming aspect is that he ended up eating her, consensually, which joined her spirit to his and averted the MayDecember Romance of a mortal Elezen falling in love with an immortal dragon.
 Thousands of years later, her influence is the only thing stopping Hraesvelgr from joining the dragons eternal war against Ishgard.
 It is later explained that dragons pick soulmates purely based on their spiritual bond and love with their mate rather than based on sexual feelings.
 This may imply that Shiva and her dragon mate simply loved each other for what they were to each other.

 Dissidia Final Fantasy: The Warrior of Light and the goddess of harmony Cosmos seem to have a strong bond with each other.
 This bond is most prevalent in 012 as he nearly dies in order to protect her from a swarm of Manikins.
 One just might call it romantic.
 However, if they do have romantic feelings for one another, it is unknown whether or not either one and/or both of them are oblivious to it.
 Then subverted when its discovered both are in fact the same species after all.